Lipschitz Bandits with Batched Feedback: Additional Experimental results

 \subsection{Repeated experiments of A-BLiN}

-We present results of A-BLiN with some random seeds below (the curve of zooming algorithm in Figure \ref{regret} in the paper is the average of $10$ repeated experiments), where the figure legends and labels are the same as whose in Figure \ref{regret}.
+We present results of A-BLiN with some random seeds in Figure \ref{fig:regret-seeds}, where the figure legends and labels are the same as whose in Figure \ref{regret}.
 These results stably agree with the plot in the paper.
+The curve of zooming algorithm in Figure \ref{regret} and \ref{fig:regret-seeds} is the average of $10$ repeated experiments.
 The reason we did not present averaged regret curve of A-BLiN in Figure \ref{regret} is that we want to show the batch pattern of a single A-BLiN run in the figure.
 Averaging across different runs breaks the batch pattern.
 As an example, one stochastic run may end the first batch after 100 observations, while another may end the third batch after 110 observations.